Uğur Şahin

-Uğur Şahin ([uˈuɾ ʃaː.hin]; born 19 September 1965) is a German oncologist and immunologist.
-He is the founder and CEO of BioNTech, which developed one of the major vaccines against COVID-19.
+Uğur Şahin ([uˈuɾ ʃaː.hin]; born 19 September 1965) is a German medical researcher, entrepreneur, and businessman.
+He is the co-founder and CEO of BioNTech, which developed the world’s first mRNA-based vaccine against COVID-19.
+He also serves as chairman of the scientific management board of the Helmholtz Institute for Translational Oncology (HI-TRON), a Mainz-based cutting-edge biopharmaceutical research laboratory he co-founded in 2018.
+He is co-inventor of more than 500 filed patents applications and patents.
 His main fields of research are cancer research and immunology.

 Şahin's family, originally from Turkey, moved to Germany when he was four years old.
 He grew up in Cologne and studied medicine at the University of Cologne, completing a doctoral thesis there in cancer immunotherapy.
 He initially remained in academia, in patient care as an oncohematology physician and conducting research at university hospitals in Saarland and Zürich.
 He founded a research group at the University of Mainz in 2000 and became a professor of experimental oncology in 2006.

 In 2001, while maintaining his position at the University of Mainz, Şahin began to engage in entrepreneurial activities, co-founding two pharmaceutical companies, in 2001 and 2008, with his partner and spouse Özlem Türeci.
 The second of these companies, BioNTech, together with Pfizer Inc, developed one of the major vaccines used to fight the COVID-19 pandemic in 2020.
 As a result of the company's increase in value, Şahin and Türeci became the first Germans with Turkish roots among Germany's 100 wealthiest people.

 Personal life and education

-Şahin was born on 19 September 1965 in İskenderun into a Turkish Alevi family.
+Şahin was born on 19 September 1965 in İskenderun into a Turkish family.
 He moved with his mother to Germany at the age of four to join his father, who worked in Cologne's Ford factories.
 He was interested in football and popular science books, which he borrowed from the library.
 Initially, his primary school teacher recommended that he attend a hauptschule, which would not have readily enabled him to attend university.
 Upon intervention of his German neighbour, he went to a gymnasium instead.
 Taking advanced courses in mathematics and chemistry, he graduated from the Erich-Kästner-Gymnasium in Cologne-Niehl in 1984, and was the first child at the school with Turkish guest worker parents.

 Şahin met his future wife, Özlem Türeci, during his work at the Saarland University Hospital (Universität des Saarlandes) in Homburg, where Türeci completed her last year of medical studies.
 The couple married in 2002 and had a daughter four years later.

 He and his wife are among the hundred richest people in Germany because of the value of their shareholding in BioNTech.
 As of February 2022, Bloomberg Billionaires Index estimated his net worth at US$7.22 billion.